hoh/python-jedi/README.md

 python-jedi uses python3 interpreter in your path by default.

-For python2 go to settings -> check Enable Python2 and uncheck to use Python3.
+For python2 autocomplete go to settings -> check Enable Python2 and uncheck to use Python3.

-To Use virtualenv/pyvenv - add virtualenv path or pyvenv path in the settings(Pathtopython field).
+#### To Use virtualenv/pyvenv
+  - Add virtualenv path or pyvenv path in the settings(Pathtopython field).(eg:/home/user/py3pyenv/bin/python3 or /home/user/py2virtualenv/bin/python).

-(eg:/home/user/py3pyenv/bin/python3 or /home/user/py2virtualenv/bin/python)
+  - Check 'Enable Pathtopython' option in package settings.

+  - Make sure you are giving the correct virtualenv/pyvenv path.
+Otherwise autocomplete won't work.
+Also for python2 virtualenv path to work, you must have checked 'Enable Python2' option.

+### Note

+- If you are not using virtualenv path, please uncheck 'Enable Pathtopython'.

-The completion daemon is started on port 7777 - please make sure no other service is using this port.
+- The completion daemon is started on port 7777 - please make sure no other service is using this port.

-#### Note

-Standard Python2 or Python2 virtualenv will work only if python2 enabled through settings.

-The completion daemon is stopped appropriately, which was fully tested in linux environment.
+- The completion daemon is stopped appropriately, which was fully tested in linux environment.
 The package has not been tested under windows environment.
 It might be buggy.